Manon Cleary

-Biography
+Early life and education

-Manon Cleary was born on November 14, 1942, in St. Louis, Missouri with her identical twin sister, Shirley Cleary-Cooper.
-Cleary and her twin were very similar growing up ,and Cleary stated in an interview that they were dressed alike by their mother until adulthood.
+Cleary was born on November 14, 1942, in St. Louis, Missouri with her identical twin sister, Shirley Cleary-Cooper.
+Cleary and her twin were very similar growing up, and Cleary stated in an interview that they were dressed alike by their mother until adulthood.
 Her father was a general practitioner in St. Louis and brought home almost every disease and epidemic that hit the city.
-This meant that Cleary and her sister were at home sick for much of their childhood.
+Cleary and her sister were at home, sick for much of their childhood.
 It was during this time at home that they both turned to art.
 They continued their artistic careers by associating with the art museum and majoring in art in high school.

 Cleary went to Washington University in St. Louis and received her degree in 1964.
-Cleary's education there was very mechanical and traditional.
-She was only taught technique, not content.
-Cleary struggled at first with the teaching style, and she was one of the few artists who drew figures regularly.
-Cleary took to drawing highly erotic images; the images gave her confidence and left her professors struggling to critique.
-After graduating Cleary applied late to graduate programs and happened upon an opportunity to spend her first year of graduate school in Rome, for the Tyler School of Art.
+After graduating, Cleary applied to spend her first year of graduate school in Rome, for the Tyler School of Art.
 While in Rome, Cleary studied the work of Caravaggio and remained inspired by his work for much of her career.
 After a year in Rome, Cleary finished her graduate studies and received her MFA in 1968, at Temple University in Philadelphia, Pennsylvania.
 Cleary moved to upstate New York, where she briefly taught at a state university in Oswego.
-Shortly thereafter she moved to Washington, D.C. in 1970, where she would remain for the rest of her life.
+Shortly thereafter, she moved to Washington, D.C. in 1970, where she would remain for the rest of her life.